mavanmanen/HAMQTT/README.md

 ### Managing Integrations

 **Create a new integration:**
-Scaffolds a new .NET project in `src/` and registers it in the development `docker-compose` file.
+Scaffolds a new .NET project and registers it in the development `docker-compose` file.

 ```bash
 hamqtt integrations new MyDeviceName